bonn0062/GSoD/absolute_beginners_outline.rst

 .. image:: images/np_sub_mult_divide.png
     :width: 100%

+- Broadcasting

-There are often times when you might want to carry out an operation between an array and a single number (also known as an operation between a vector and a scalar).
-For example, your  "data" array might, for example, contain information about distance in miles but you want to convert the information to kilometers.
+  - There are times when you might want to carry out an operation between an array and a single number (also known as an operation between a vector and a scalar).
+Your  "data" array might, for example, contain information about distance in miles but you want to convert the information to kilometers.
 You can perform this operation with `data * 1.6`

 .. image:: images/np_multiply_broadcasting.png